blockbusterdev/SoftSolution.ad/README.md

 ## Introduction

-The IWDL company website is designed to provide information about IWDL's services, team, and projects.
+This company advertising website is designed to provide information about services provided, team, and projects.
 It is a modern, responsive, and performant web application.

 ## Features